-1. When should my flight to Egypt arrive and depart?
+1. When should my flight to and from Egypt arrive and depart?

-- The first day of the tour is dedicated to arrivals and your flight can arrive any time on that day.
+- The first day of the tour is dedicated to arrivals and your flight can arrive at any time on that day.
 The most convenient time to arrive is around noon (early afternoon) to have time to rest before dinner.
-The last day of the tour (14th day) is dedicated to departures and you can depart any time on that day.
-The check-out time in the hotel is at 12pm on the 14th day.
+The last day of the tour is dedicated to departures and you can depart at any time on that day, too.
+The check-out time in the hotel is at 12pm.